History of the Metropolitan Police: 1960–1978

 On 1 February 1971, Karpal Kaur Sandhu, born in Zanzibar but of Indian heritage, joined the Metropolitan Police and thus became the Metropolitan Police's (and Britain's) first female Asian police officer.
 This was before India itself had female police officers (the first female police officer in India was Kiran Bedi in 1972).
-The first Woman Detective Constable was appointed in 1973, the year in which the separate Women's Department was fully integrated into the Metropolitan Police.
+In 1973, the separate Women's Department was fully integrated into the Metropolitan Police.
 Female police officers did not get equal pay with male police officers until 1974.

 Twelve officers in the Obscene Publications Branch were imprisoned for corruption in connection with bribes paid by James Humphreys (pornographer).

 In the Spaghetti House siege on 18 September 1975 alleged members of the Black Liberation Army attempted to commit an armed robbery at the Spaghetti House restaurant to gain publicity for their cause.
 However, the robbery was discovered by the Metropolitan Police, and the would-be robbers initiated a siege by taking hostages.
 In 1976 the first Woman Chief Superintendent was appointed to take charge of a subdivision.
 In 1977 Dee O’Donoghue became the first female traffic officer.

 The 1970s also saw frequent allegations of institutional racism against the Metropolitan Police, such as the case of the Mangrove Nine in 1970 and the Notting Hill Carnival disturbances on 30 August 1976, triggered by Metropolitan Police officers attempting to arrest an alleged pickpocket at the Carnival and leading to over 100 officers admitted to hospital.
 The late 1970s also saw Operation Countryman investigate allegations of endemic corruption in the 1960s and 1970s.
 It concluded that there had been corruption at many levels.
 Only eight prosecutions were brought but several hundred officers retired or resigned as a result.